Interview Process Steps

 - Wrapping Up

-Standardizing your interview process helps interviewers and recruiters make fairer comparisons between candidates, as each candidate will be subjected to the same interview process.
+Standardizing your interview process helps the hiring manager, interviewer and recruiters make fairer comparisons between candidates as each candidate will be subjected to the same interview process.

 Below is a more detailed breakdown of every stage in the interview process.

 Seven seconds.
 That’s how long researchers say we have to make a good first impression.

 For many job candidates those seven seconds happen in the preliminary interview but if your company hiring process doesn’t include that step, the first seven seconds of the introduction phase are key.

 Up to this point the candidate has probably been dealing with a recruiter or hiring manager, but now they’re being introduced to their potential managers and maybe teammates.
 And the first thing they’re wondering is “Can I work with this person?”

 It’s important to remember that the opposite is true too.
 The company has to make its own strong first impression.